Averageasd/OnlineStore/src/planning/project-plan.md

 -[x] Once user clicks on "shop now", they will be redirected to product page -[x] fetch data from FakeStoreAPI.
 -[x] Product page has 10-15 items.
--[x] Each item has an image and price that is positioned below the image.
+-[x] Each item has an image, and "add to cart" button and price that are positioned below the image.
+-[ ] Create 1 more route called "cart"